The storytellers

 10.30 - 11.20

 Storytelling is sense-making.
 It’s how your brand creates meaning in people’s minds.
 And yet most companies struggle with pinning their story down.
-Sure, they can list out all the important things, but there are always TOO MANY THINGS.
-And as long as the story’s unclear inside the business it will stay unclear ‘out there’.
+Sure, they can list all the important things about what they do and sell, but there are always TOO MANY THINGS - and with nothing tying them together.
+And as long as the story’s unclear inside the business it will stay unclear out there.

 This session will show you how to find your story and drag it into the daylight.
-It will help you feel more comfortable with simplicity.
-And it will show you how a good story can be bendy, not brittle.
+It will show you why a good story is bendy, not brittle.
+And it’ll get you more comfortable with simplicity.

-SPEAKERS: Ches Hume – SEO Specialist at Invanity, xxxx, and xxx AND Jack Kennedy – founder of Invanity, xxx, and xxx.
+• SPEAKERS: Ches Hume – SEO Specialist at Invanity, enthusiastic sailor, and recent extra on Clarkson’s farm AND Jack Kennedy – Founder of Invanity, mechanical-bull-riding champion, and terrible surfer who once crashed into a turtle.

 Your brand might have some brilliant stories, but they won’t get you anywhere if no one hears them.
 From blog posts and website pages to videos and social content, you need to make sure your storytelling is compatible with SEO — even as the very definition of the term is shifting under our feet.